-I am a first-year PhD student based in the Department of History.
+I am a third-year PhD student based in the Department of History.
 My project is co-supervised by Dr Sarah Richardson from the History Department and Dr Noortje Marres from the Centre for Interdisciplinary Methodologies.
 My research is kindly funded by a Postgraduate Fellowship from Fundación La Caixa.

 My academic background is interdisciplinary.
 I have studied a BSc in Sociology, specialising in Political Sociology, and an MSc in Comparative Politics with a strong grounding in history.
 I followed the stream on Popular Politics, writing my dissertation about the origins of peripheral nationalist movements in Spain during the nineteenth century.
 Before undertaking my PhD, I worked on policy analysis and social research, mainly related to gender equality and social inclusion.

 My research focuses on the study of episodes of contention performed by women during the nineteenth and early twentieth centuries in Britain.
 Women's contentious actions remain marginal to the study of social and political mobilisation, especially in historical perspective.
 Most classic theoretical approaches to the study and understanding of protest have been built on predominantly male evidence.
 However, political and social structures have never been gender-neutral and, as a consequence, researching the history of women’s protest is not possible without reconsidering the politics of gender that have shaped the study of protest so far.

 The main aim of this project is to approach the study of women's protest as a situated performance through the application of different interdisciplinary methodological approaches to map out the complex relationships between elements such as individual and collective actors, non-human materials, sites, organisations, institutions, discourses, cultural symbols or histories in the configuration of protest.
 The exploration of different case studies across this key period aims to achieve a better understanding of the role played by gender in the development of modern protest and participation tactics.